JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Feature Learning and Frame Synthesis}

-As described in Sec.\ref{sec3}, \textbf{an appropriate network architecture is explored to retain semantic information favorable for motion regression.} And the coarse-to-fine synthesis enhancement module is implemented to preserve finer details, in which the different resolutions motions are integrated into the final frame.
-TABLE~\ref{tab4} shows the performance of the network with different numbers of hierarchical spatial structures illustrated in Eq.\ref{eq20}.
-Notably, the network with 5 hierarchical spatial structures is not able to outperform the baseline network with the same structures in TABLE~\ref{tab2}.
-Besides, multi-stage compensation strategy improves the performance compared to the network that has only up-sampling operation.
-To verify the efficiency of the coarse-to-fine synthesis enhancement module, we conduct an ablation study on source features of different resolutions.
-As described in TABLE~\ref{tab5}, \textbf{the multi-stage extractor influences the visual details laterally.
-Besides, GridNet has been proven effective in multi-scale features fusion through Model \uppercase\expandafter{\romannumeral5}.
-In addition to the advantages in quantitative evaluation, our method is also able to restore comprehensive structures than that of the other ablation methods shown in Fig.\ref{fig9}.}
+As described in Sec.\ref{sec3}, {an appropriate network architecture is explored to retain semantic information favorable for motion regression.} The coarse-to-fine synthesis enhancement module is implemented to preserve finer details, with the different resolution motions integrated into the final frame. {TABLE~\ref{tab4} shows the performance of the network with different numbers of hierarchical spatial structures illustrated in Eq.\ref{eq20}.
+Model I, which has five hierarchical spatial structures, does not outperform the JNMR.
+It indicates that more complex feature extraction structures are not very helpful for frame reconstruction and motion regression but also bring about an increase in parameters.
+In addition, the multi-stage compensation strategy with a few parameters improves the performance compared to Model II which has only up-sampling operations.} To verify the efficiency of the coarse-to-fine synthesis enhancement module, we conduct an ablation study on source features of different resolutions.
+As described in TABLE~\ref{tab5}, {the multi-stage extraction influences the visual details laterally.
+Besides, GridNet has proven effective in multi-scale feature fusion through Model \uppercase\expandafter{\romannumeral5}.
+In addition to the advantages in quantitative evaluation, our method can also restore comprehensive structures, in contrast to the other ablation methods shown in Fig.\ref{fig9}.}